fishstrap/fishstrap/README.md

 ---

-## 🔧 Key Differences from Bloxstrap

-### 🧩 Integrations
-- Player logs (join/leave)
-- Message logs
-- Disable Roblox in-game screenshot and video recording system
-- Multi-Instance launching
-- Cleaner
-- Use old Roblox icons in the taskbar
-- Easily use Custom Cursor
-- Have a bunch of Custom Cursor Sets ready for use

-### 🚩 Fast Flags
-- Flag profiles
-- FastFlag Warnings
-- Removed editor warnings & validation
-- A Bunch Of Preset Flags
-- Search box to quickly find flags in settings
-- More toggleable FastFlag Editor features in advanced settings
-- Built-In Flag Lists
-- Clean your list of fake flags and default value flags and update them at once
-- Find the majority of Roblox FastFlags in Find Flag

-### 📦 Channels
-- Block Roblox updates
-- Channel changer & actions

-### 🎨 Appearance
-- Customizable Bootstrapper Launcher
-- Element Toolbox to create Custom Launchers easily
-- Built-In App Themes
-- Allow you to use a custom font for the app text

-### ⚙️ Extras
-- Saves the last opened settings page
-- Supports importing settings from Multiple Bootstrappers
-- Help Page to fix bugs quickly
-- Use Built-In PC Tweaks to Optimize your pc
-- Create a Game Shortcut to join a game easily
-- Easter Egg Page, i wonder whats there

-> *More features are on the roadmap!*
+# Key Improvements Over Bloxstrap

+### Integrations
+- Player and message logs are now combined into **Logs Menu**
+- Disable Roblox’s built-in screenshot and video recording system
+- Custom Froststrap Discord RPC that shows the current page/dialog
+- Replace "Playing Roblox" with the name of the game you're playing using Custom Status Display
+- Game history logging is now toggleable
+- PlayTime Counter shows both total and session playtime

+### Bootstrapper
+- Switch between all of the classic Roblox icons for the top bar icon
+- Change the Roblox process priority
+- Automatically close the Roblox Crash Handler to reduce memory usage
+- Integrated cleaner tool to remove leftover files (feature was made by fishstrap first not us)
+- Multi-instance launching support

+### Mods
+- Quick use Custom Cursors and Custom Shiftlocks easily
+- Have multiple Custom Cursor Sets ready for use with the click of a button
+- Easily add custom death sounds

+### FastFlag Enhancements
+- Toggle advanced settings
+- Better Profiles
+- Built-in FastFlag lists inside of the profiles dialog
+- Remove invalid/default flags and automatically update outdated ones in one click
+- Use Preset Column to help find which flags are toggleables in fastflag settings
+- FastFlag Warning system to help tell you about ban worthy fastflags
+- Select values quickly using the built-in value selector when adding flags
+- Use Find Flag feature to check all of Robloxs FastFlags
+- Publish and Use other peoples published lists in Public Flag Lists

+### UI & Appearance
+- Fully customizable bootstrapper launcher
+- Change the app font to any font you want
+- Supports animated GIF, image, and gradient backgrounds themes
+- Built-in App themes
+- Use element toolbox when creating custom launchers (prob removing soon cuz its hella useless)

+### Settings
+- Disable Hardware Acceleration to lower froststrap memory usage
+- Disable Froststrap Animations to help with performance
+- Fixed auto update that wont go off randomly
+- Easily switch Roblox update channels with action presets
+- Option to fully block Roblox updates
+- Quickly Reset/Import/Export all your settings in one place
+- Use the debug menu to read log files
+- Easily uninstall Froststrap if its not to your liking (you totally shouldnt trust trust)

+### Extra Features
+- Remembers the last opened tab
+- Import settings from other bootstrappers easily like Fishstrap and Bloxstrap
+- Built-in PC tweaks for performance optimization
+- Create game shortcuts for faster game joining
+- Includes a hidden Easter egg page and game

+> Many more features are in active development.

 ---

-## ✅ Considering a switch?
+## Considering a switch?

-👉 [**Download the latest version here**][repo-latest]
+[**Download the latest version here**][repo-latest]

 ---